mahi24326/mahi24326/README.md

 ## Hi, I am

-An Electronics and commmunications engineering student, interested in software/systems programming and VLSI.
+An Electronics and Commmunications Engineering student, interested in software/systems programming and VLSI.

 About me-
 1. Pursuing B.Tech at Indraprastha Institute of Information Technology, Delhi